5 Ways to Understand Your Staff's Strengths and Weaknesses

 1) Listen and Observe

-It may look easy, but ensure you are carefully observing and listening to your staff.
+It may look easy, but ensure you carefully observe and listen to your staff.
 You can work to uncover certain traits or behaviours that might be considered a key strength or weakness.

 2) Past Experience